VOTING IN 2020 U.S. ELECTIONS

 - Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office, and states generally send out ballots at least 30 days before primary elections.
 Most states allow you to confirm your ballot delivery online.

 - Return Your Completed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, professional courier service, or through U. S. Embassy Athens or U.S. Consulate General Thessaloniki’s diplomatic pouch.
 The diplomatic pouch provides free mail service from embassies and consulates to a U.S. sorting facility.
 You will need to place your ballots in postage paid return envelopes or in envelopes bearing sufficient U.S. postage in order for them to be delivered to the proper local election authorities.
-If using diplomatic pouch, please note that it can take four to six weeks for mail to reach its destination.
+If using diplomatic pouch, please note that it can take four weeks for mail to reach its destination.
 All overseas U.S. citizens are advised to submit their forms and ballots accordingly.
 Your voting materials can be mailed to U.S. Embassy Athens or dropped off as follows in Athens or Thessaloniki:

 Researching the Candidates and Issues: Online Resources.
 Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
 You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
 For information about election dates and deadlines,